federicomenaquintero/gnome-online-coc/gnome-code-of-conduct-committee-procedures.md

 The executive with the most authority without a conflict of interest will be invited to become a temporary Code of Conduct committee member for this report.
 GNOME Foundation executives will be added as temporary committee members until there are at least three people to evaluate a report.

 Temporary committee members will discuss and vote like any other committee member, as outlined in this document.
 Temporary committee members will only have access to documentation for that report.
-Documentation for other reports will remain restricted to the permanent GNOME online Code of Conduct committee members.
+Documentation for other reports will remain restricted to the permanent GNOME Code of Conduct committee members.

 ### Additional access to reports